Black Folks Southern Turkey Recipe

 How do you know when your turkey is done?

 While there are several ways to tell when your turkey is done, the most accurate is to use a meat thermometer.
-Set the thermometer in the thickest part of your thigh, making sure not to touch any bone.
+Set the thermometer in the thickest part of the thigh, making sure not to touch any of the turkey’s bones.

-The optimal temperature for poultry should be 165°F. For even more accurate temperature readings, use a digital probe to measure temperatures in about two seconds!
+The optimal temperature for poultry should be 165°F. Use a digital probe to measure temperatures in about two seconds for even more accurate temperature readings!

 Ideally, the bird should be removed at 155°F because it continues to cook while it settles.